Enya: Musical style

-Numerous critics and reviewers classify Enya's albums as new-age music and she has won four Grammy Awards in the category.
-However, Enya does not classify her music as part of the genre.
-When asked what genre she would classify her music, she replied "Enya".
-Nicky Ryan commented on the new age designation: "Initially it was fine, but it's really not new age.
+Numerous critics and reviewers classify Enya's albums as new-age music and she has won four Grammy Awards for Best New Age Album.
+However, Enya does not consider her music as part of the genre; 'the only way I can describe it [...] it's Enya music.'
+Nicky Ryan commented on the new age designation: 'Initially it was fine, but it's really not new age.
 Enya plays a whole lot of instruments, not just keyboards.
 Her melodies are strong and she sings a lot.
+So I can't see a comparison.'
+In 1988, Enya is believed to have said about New Age music 'it's air, thin air.
+It's a musical drug' and noted its often spineless nature, dissimilar to the approach taken in her own music.
+In an interview first published in 2017, Enya said that she 'felt that title [New-Age] was given to any musician whom critics didn't know how to pigeonhole.'

-So I can't see a comparison."
-The music video for "Caribbean Blue" and the artwork for The Memory of Trees feature adapted works from artist Maxfield Parrish.
+The inspirations behind several of the visuals accompanying Enya's music originate from old artwork.
+The 1991 music video for "Caribbean Blue", and the 1995 album cover artwork for The Memory of Trees both feature adapted works from artist Maxfield Parrish.
+In the 1996 music video for "On My Way Home", scenes of girls lighting paper lanterns to hang in flowery foliage were inspired by John Singer Sargent's painting Carnation, Lily, Lily, Rose.